yxsamliu/llvm-project/clang/docs/ClangOffloadBundler.rst

                     embedded bundled code object this entry is not used by the runtime and so is generally an empty code object.

-      hip           Offload code object version 2 and 3 for the HIP language.
-The ``clang-offload-bundler`` is used to bundle the offload code objects.
-The bundled code object is embedded in the host code object as a data section with the name ``.hip_fatbin``.
+      hip           Offload code object for the HIP language.
+Used for all HIP language offload code objects when the ``clang-offload-bundler`` is used to bundle code objects as intermediate steps of the tool chain.
+Also used for AMD GPU code objects before ABI version V4 when the ``clang-offload-bundler`` is used to create a *fat binary* to be loaded by the HIP runtime.
+The fat binary can be loaded directly from a file, or be embedded in the host code object as a data section with the name ``.hip_fatbin``.
-                    The code object version is determined by clang option -mcode-object-v3, -mno-code-object-v3, -mcode-object-version=2,
-                    or -mcode-object-version=3.

-      hipv4         Same as `hip` but for code object version 4 and above.
-The code object version is default or determined by -mcode-object-version=n where n is equal to or greater than 4.
+      hipv4         Offload code object for the HIP language.
+Used for AMD GPU code objects with at least ABI version V4 when the ``clang-offload-bundler`` is used to create a *fat binary* to be loaded by the HIP runtime.
+The fat binary can be loaded directly from a file, or be embedded in the host code object as a data section with the name ``.hip_fatbin``.

       openmp        Offload code object for the OpenMP language extension.
       ============= ==============================================================